Trigger-chen/5243-project4/README.md

 8. **Model Comparison and Selection.** Quantitative comparison via RMSE, MAE, and R², combined with qualitative considerations (interpretability, robustness) to select a final model.
 See `model_evaluation_and_selection.ipynb`.

+## Shiny Application
+We produced a dashboard using Shiny to allow users to conduct EDA, feature engineering, unsupervised learning, and modeling using our scraped IBM dataset.
+The application can be accessed here: https://baixuanchen5243.shinyapps.io/5243-project4/

 ## How to Run

 ### Requirements